Policy last updated

 - providing agendas in electronic formats for people who find it difficult to manipulate pages.

-Sharing of disability information (Disclosure)
+Sharing of staff disability information (disclosure)

 - an adjustment is required to complete the main tasks of their job